2022 Ohio child-rape and Indiana abortion case: Political reactions

-Some right-leaning politicians and media sources initially called the story a hoax; Dave Yost, the Ohio Attorney General, doubted early reports of the incident, saying, "Every day that goes by, the more likely that this is a fabrication."
-After news of the arrest of the alleged rapist validated the Star story, these sources did not apologize for claiming the story was a hoax.
+After news of the arrest of the alleged rapist validated the Star's story, Kelly McBride, a media ethics expert at the Poynter Institute said that journalists needed to report and "not just put more opinions out without any more additional facts".
+Dave Yost, the Ohio Attorney General, doubted early reports of the incident, saying, "I'm not saying it could not have happened.
+What I'm saying to you is there is not a damn scintilla of evidence".
 Ohio Congressman Jim Jordan cited Yost in tweet, stating that the claim was "another lie", and then later deleted the tweet.
-James Bopp, the general counsel for the National Right to Life Committee, said in an interview that the girl should have carried her child to term, and that "She would have had the baby, and as many women who have had babies as a result of rape, we would hope that she would understand the reason and ultimately the benefit of having the child".
+James Bopp, the general counsel for the National Right to Life Committee, said in an interview that the girl should have been legally forced to carry her pregnancy to full term and then give birth, and that "She would have had the baby, and as many women who have had babies as a result of rape, we would hope that she would understand the reason and ultimately the benefit of having the child".
 Bopp's comment led to ire from several left-leaning politicians and media sources, deriding Dobbs and the stance taken by the right.
-Governor of South Dakota Kristi Noem also commented on the case, saying that "I don't believe a tragic situation should be perpetuated by another tragedy."
+Governor of South Dakota Kristi Noem also commented on the case, saying that "I don't believe a tragic situation should be perpetuated by another tragedy".
+Previously, Noem had labeled the case in a tweet "Literal #FakeNews from the liberal media."

 Yost, despite his initial doubts about the case, applauded the arrest of the alleged rapist.
 Yost also asserted at that time that Ohio law on the matter had been misconstrued, and that the girl could have received an abortion in the state if a treating physician deemed it a medical emergency, even if it was not life-threatening.
 Yost revisited his comments on the case in December 2022, following his reelection, stating his regrets that "what I said was not what people heard, and what people heard created a lot of pain", and describing himself as having "nothing in my heart but compassion and grief for what that little girl went through".

-Indiana investigation
+In an interview with NPR, Ohio senator J. D. Vance stated that the case was one of the instances where "reasonable exceptions" should be made to abortion bans.

+In April 2023, the head of Cincinnati Right to Life, Laura Strietmann, commented that the girl should have been forced to give birth, explaining that although "a pregnancy might have been difficult on a 10-year-old body, a woman's body is designed to carry life," and that abortion rights should not be brought to a public vote.
+Despite Strietmann's argument, a vote was held in November 2023 which amended the Constitution of Ohio to protect abortion rights.